 5. Kriti Sanon

 Luka Chuppi, Heropanti, Dilwale and Bareilly Ki Barfi, her one role seems to be the girl-next-door extension of the other.
-Here's hoping she has something exciting up her sleeve with her upcoming role in Mimi.
+However, she did do a great job with Mimi.

 6. Jacqueline Fernandez